Skip to Content

 December

-• Teachers will register their class for the Richmond Regional Heritage Fair HERE.
-Registration closes on January 31, 2025.
+• Teachers register their class for the Richmond Regional Heritage Fair.
+Registration closes on December 31, 2025.

 January

-• Students will select a topic and develop an inquiry question.
+• Students select a topic and develop an inquiry question.
 Students can choose their own topic or from these topic lists, which include student-friendly books or websites for each topic.
+Teachers can use this Powerpoint presentation about What Makes a Good Inquiry Question (developed by Ms. Soo, Richmond School Teacher)

 February

-• Students will begin writing their rough drafts of their project
+• Students begin writing their rough drafts of their project.

 March